bkad/router/README.md

 ## <a name="how-it-works"></a>How it Works

-The router is implemented as a simple Go program that manages Nginx and Nginx configuration.
+The router is implemented as a simple Go program that manages Caddyserver and Caddy configuration.
 It regularly queries the Kubernetes API for services labeled with `router.deis.io/routable: "true"`.
 Such services are compared to known services resident in memory.
-If there are differences, new Nginx configuration is generated and Nginx is reloaded.
+If there are differences, new Caddy configuration is generated and Caddy is reloaded.

 When generating configuration, the program reads all annotations of each service prefixed with `router.deis.io`.
-These annotations describe all the configuration options that allow the program to dynamically construct Nginx configuration, including virtual hosts for all the domain names associated with each routable application.
+These annotations describe all the configuration options that allow the program to dynamically construct Caddy configuration, including virtual hosts for all the domain names associated with each routable application.

-Similarly, the router watches the annotations on its _own_ replication controller to dynamically construct global Nginx configuration.
+Similarly, the router watches the annotations on its _own_ replication controller to dynamically construct global Caddy configuration.

 ## <a name="configuration"></a>Configuration Guide